ethanszeto/club-room-booking/README.md

 docker compose up -d
 ```

-4. Navigate to Docker Desktop.
+3. Navigate to Docker Desktop.
 Click on the "Containers" tab on the top lefthand side.
 You should see a newly created conatainer.
 Either open the subfolder, and click on "5200:5200", or navigate to http://localhost:5200 on your preferred web-browser.
+4. Enter your local MySQL Instance username and password into the website prompt.

 ### Troubleshooting